 - Prof Sakis Mantalaris, Mark Allenby (Experimental bioreactor design)

 - Dr Nicki Panoskaltsis (Haematology)

-- Prof Stratos Pistikopoulos, Dr María Fuentes Garí (Mathematical modelling)
+- Prof Stratos Pistikopoulos, Dr María Fuentes Garí (Mathematical modeling)

 - Dr Eirini Velliou (Bioprocessing)

-- Prof Liesbet Geris, Mohammad Mehrian, Simon Olofsson (Extension to bone neotissue growth)
+- Prof Liesbet Geris, Dr Mohammad Mehrian, Dr Simon Olofsson (Extension to bone neotissue growth)